calacademy-research/minibar/README.md

 \
 <sub>Long-read nanopore sequencing of ribosomal DNA: a portable, cost-effective, phylogenetically robust approach for biodiversity assessments across broad taxonomic scale.
 Authors: Henrik Krehenwinkel, Aaron Pomerantz, James B. Henderson, Susan R. Kennedy, Jun Ying Lim, Varun Swamy, Juan Diego Shoobridge, Nipam H. Patel, Rosemary G. Gillespie, Stefan Prost</sub>

-Although as you can see there are many possible options, minibar defaults are set so a typical run might be:
+Although as you can see below there are many possible options, minibar defaults are set so a typical run might be:
 ```
 ./minibar.py -T -F Demultiplex.txt my_sequences.fastq
 ```

+### Requirements
+**minibar.py** is written in Python version 2.7 and is compatible with Python version 3.
+It imports the edlib library which you can install using **pip install edlib** and, if you are interested, its source can be found at https://github.com/Martinsos/edlib.

+With the requirements of a typical Python installation, the minibar.py source and the edlib module installed, minibar should run on MacOS, Linux and Windows.

+### Usage
 Here are the complete set of options available to you.

     Usage: minibar.py barcode_file sequence_file [-pct <pct> | -e <int> -E <int>] [-l <int>]